 SVM (Support Vector Machine) is an algorithm (supervised machine learning) implemented for classification and regression.
 If one’s training data set has n features, then SVM does their plotting in a space that is n-dimensional, where every feature’s value is a specific coordinate’s value.
 SVM implements hyperplanes for the segregation of distinct classes.

-Want One-On-One session with Instructor to clear doubts and help you clear Interviews?
-Contact Us on +91-9999201478 or fill the Enquiry Form
+Want a One-On-One session with Instructor to clear doubts and help you clear Interviews?
+Contact Us at +91-9999201478 or fill out the Enquiry Form